nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 #### 2.1.4.1 Adding a smart exercise goal
 Fitr also understands particular keywords.
 If you would like to set a target for your calorie burnt, you can key in your goal following the format below.
 By adding a smart exercise goal, Fitr will help you calculate your percentage completion and update it accordingly.

-> :bulb: **Additional information:** Smart exercise goals are linked to the calorie intake of its created date
+> :bulb: **Additional information:** Smart exercise goals are linked to your calories burnt of its created date

 Format: `goal exercise > NUMBER_OF_CALORIES`
         or `goal exercise Burn more than NUMBER_OF_CALORIES calories`